hackages/hackcamp-react-intro/README.md

 When the user types something in the search bar (located in the sidebar), you need to update the state and call the filterMovie function
 Check the TODO 5 in the code

+### Solution
+The solution is deployed live [here](https://stupefied-joliot-46811a.netlify.com/)

+You can take a look at the solution to see how the app should behave